Jack2091A/Sunny-Packets/README.md

 # Sunny Packets

+## Background

 This repository contains packet capture data (/data) along with various analysis scripts (/src) developed in order to carry out a cyber-risks assessment of commercial solar inverters
 The data was collected at UNSW Sydney by means of a custom testbed from which traffic traces of inverters could be captured.

+## Repository Organisation

 The general structure of this github repository is expressed indicatively as follows: